Guillermo Coppola (footballer)

-Guillermo Mario Coppola (born 8 January 1969) is an Argentinian retired footballer of Italian descent who played primarily as forward.
+Guillermo Mario Coppola (born 8 January 1969) is an Argentine retired footballer who played primarily as forward.

 Club career

 Born in Buenos Aires, Coppola began his career in 1987 at Club Atlético Platense.
 In 1990 he joined Polish I liga site GKS Katowice.
 He made his league debut in 0–1 defeat against Śląsk Wrocław on 16 March 1991.
 Representing the club in 1990–91 season Coppola made 8 league appearances without any goal scored, winning Polish Cup in the summer of 1991.
 In 1993, after a short spell with Deportivo Armenio, he retired from professional football.